JonAbrams/synth-db/readme.md

 sdb.setKnex(knex);
 ```

-synth-db is a base class that you models will extend.
+synth-db is a base class that your models will extend.

 ### Declaring Models